MambaNUT: Nighttime UAV Tracking via Mamba-based Adaptive Curriculum Learning: Methodology

-In view of this, we introduce an Adaptive Data Balanced (ADB) Loss that assigns weights based on the frequency of daytime/nighttime data and IoU, thereby dynamically focusing more on the challenging minority samples, i.e., the nighttime data.
-For convenience, let the $IOU$ between the predicted boxes and the ground truth be denoted as $U$.
-Thus, $U_i$ is the $IOU$ of the instance $x_i$.
-Inspired by \cite{fernando2021dynamically}, the proposed ADB is formulated as follows:
+In view of this, we introduce an Adaptive Data Weighted (ADW) loss that assigns weights based on the size of the training set and IoU, thereby dynamically focusing more on the challenging minority samples, i.e., the nighttime data.
+For convenience, let the $IoU$ between the predicted boxes and the ground truth be denoted as $U$.
+Thus, $U_i$ is the $IoU$ of the instance $x_i$.
+Inspired by \cite{fernando2021dynamically}, the proposed ADW is formulated as follows:

-where $\omega_i$ is a hyperparameter determined based on the frequency of data.
-In the context of classification, $w_i$ is typically inversely proportional to the frequency of the classes, allowing it to effectively penalize the majority classes.
-In our implementation, we define $\omega_i$ as the logic ratio of the data frequency of the majority type, defined as: $\omega_i = log(N_{max}/N_j) + 0.5]$, where $N_{max}$ denotes the total sample size of the largest training dataset, specifically one of the daytime datasets, and $N_{j}$ represents the total sample size of the dataset to which the $i$-th sample belongs.
+where $\omega_i$ is a hyperparameter determined by the size of training set.
+In the context of classification, $\omega_i$ is typically inversely proportional to the frequency of the classes, allowing it to effectively penalize the majority classes.
+In our implementation, we define $\omega_i$ as the logic ratio of the size of the largest training set, given by $\omega_i = \log(N_{max}/N_j) + 0.5$, where $N_{max}$ denotes the total sample size of the largest training dataset (i.e., one of the daytime datasets), and $N_j$ represents the total sample size of the dataset to which the $i$-th sample belongs.
 Adding 0.5 to the log weights to avoid situations where the weight equals zero.
 If an instance belongs to a dataset with a large number of samples, its weight is relatively small, and vice versa.
-With this setup, the minority nighttime data contribute more to the network's gradient calculation, allowing the network to focus less on the majority daytime data and more on the minority during training. $U_i(1-U_i)$ is the regularization term that penalizes overconfident predictions on the target.
+With this setup, the minority nighttime data contribute more to the network's gradient calculation, allowing the network to focus less on the majority daytime data and more on the minority during training. $U_i(1-U_i)$ serves as a regularization term that penalizes uncertain predictions, encouraging the model to produce more confident results.
 As the modulating factor, $\omega^{(1 - U_i)}$ directs the network to focus more on samples with lower IoU values.